 When Williams passed away in 1870, his will indicated that his land be divided among his children and his wife, Burchett.
 Portions of the property were also sold to satisfy debts.
 Burchett passed away in 1886, and 178 acres of land, as well as the house and outbuildings, were auctioned off to Job P. Wyatt and Phil Taylor.
 Several years later, Taylor sold his interest in the property to Wyatt, whose family continued to operate the farm until 1940.

-Under Wyatt family ownership, Oak View was one of only a few manager-operated farms in Wake County.
-Instead of using sharecroppers to farm their land, as was common during this time, the Wyatts hired a property manager to live in the main house and oversee the operations of the farm and the tenant farmers.
+Under Wyatt family ownership, Oak View was a manager-operated farm.
+The Wyatts hired a property manager to live in the main house and oversee the operations of the farm and the tenant farmers.
 Several tenant families lived in small houses on Oak View's property and were paid a wage for their work.
 Unfortunately, none of these houses remain.
 The Wyatts also built several more outbuildings on the property, including the Cotton Gin House, Livestock Barn and the Carriage House.
 The Pecan Grove, which was planted in 1911, was an effort to diversify the farm's operations and is another lasting Wyatt family legacy.